 Michael Manring is an American bassist known for his fluency in multiple musical styles.
 The song “Helios” is a bass composition piece by Manring, and was composed especially for bass.
 The song represents the sun in the heliocentric model of the Solar System, as well as a solar deity from various mythologies.

 The bass in the song consists mainly of bass guitar and bass synth, with the use of slapping and tapping.
 It is a very challenging piece.
-With lots of different elements implemented in the song itself, like syncopated bass lines, bass riffs, bass runs, bass slides, and bass tapping.
+Lots of different elements are implemented in the song itself, like syncopated bass lines, bass riffs, bass runs, bass slides, and bass tapping.
 Anyone who masters this particular song earns the right to call themselves an expert.

 20. Graham Central Station – Pow

 Hip-hop bass lines are often overlooked but can be some of the most interesting and grooviest bass lines you’ll ever hear.
 The song was released in 1973 and was the only song on the album to have a bass solo section.
 The bassist, Larry Graham, is considered by many to be one of the most influential bassists in music.

 The bass consists of a bass riff with a bass drum accompaniment.
 The bass line does indeed add to the song by giving a rhythm, a strong beat, and even some dissonance.
 He adjusts his bass-playing style to match what the drummer and guitarist are doing at a particular time to build up to another bass riff or solo.
 If you like funky music then this is the song for you.